mendix/docs/content/howto/mobile/native-local-notifications.md

 	{{% image_container width="500" %}}![app settings](attachments/native-push/title-activity.png){{% /image_container %}}

-11. Double-click your **Subtitle** activity and configure it as you did your **Title** activity.
+11. Double-click your **Subtitle** activity and configure similarly to your **Title** activity.

-12. Double-click your **Body** activity and configure it as your did your **Title** activity.
+12. Double-click your **Body** activity and configure similarly to your **Title** activity.

-At this stage you will set up the final logic necessary for your app to display a notification.
+Now you will set up the final logic necessary for your app to display a notification.
 A user must give permission for an app to send notifications.
-You will include a **Request notification permission** activity in your nanoflow to account for this, as well as a few other activities.
+You will include a **Request notification permission** activity in your nanoflow to account for this, and include a few other activities.

 1. Drag and drop a **Has notification permission** activity onto your nanoflow: